EmmanuelDemey/codelab-elastic/step5/README.md

 # Step 5 - Alerting

 We will now add alerts in our plateform.
-We will send alerts if we have less than 10 request in the last 5 mn .
+We will send alerts if we have less than 10 requests in the last 5 mn .

-* Add username/password to filebeat (kibana option)
+* Add username/password to the filebeat configuration file

 ```
 setup.kibana: